Electing to go to court

 Online via myPenalty

 To be login to myPenalty, you will need the penalty notice number and the date of the offence.
-Once you have logged in, you will be able to elect to go to court.
+Once you have logged in, you will be able to apply to have your fine heard in court.

 For more information, go to